 1. What conditions can vision therapy treat?

-Vision therapy treats lazy eye, double vision, convergence insufficiency, and computer vision syndrome.
+This program treats lazy eye, double vision, convergence insufficiency, and computer vision syndrome.

 Typically, programs last 6-9 months, but this varies by individual needs.

-4. Is vision therapy covered by insurance?
+4. Is the program covered by insurance?